aschey/Synchronicity/README.md

 `synchronicity revert`

-Revert all config files to the copies stored in `~/.synchronicity/{appName}.backup`
+* Reverts all config files to the copies stored in `~/.synchronicity/{appName}.backup`

-* This is used to restore all config files saved by running `synchonicity backup`.
+* This is used to restore all config files saved by running `synchonicity backup`

 `synchronicity rm-rule appName`

-Delete the rule from `rules.ini`
+* Deletes the rule from `rules.ini`

 * Example: `synchronicity rm-rule i3`

 `synchonicity rm-theme themeName`

-Delete the theme
+* Deletes the theme

 * Example: `synchronicity rm-theme diamonds`